Yandex Taxi

-Yandex Taxi (Яндекс Такси; stylised as Yandex.Taxi), a division of Yandex, operates a ridesharing company in Russia, Moldova, Armenia, Azerbaijan, Belarus, Georgia, Kyrgyzstan, Serbia, Uzbekistan, Kazakhstan, Tajikistan, Israel and UAE.
+Yandex Taxi (Яндекс Такси; stylised as Yandex.Taxi), a division of Yandex, operates a ridesharing company in Russia, Moldova, Armenia, Belarus, Georgia, Kyrgyzstan, Serbia, Uzbekistan, Kazakhstan, Tajikistan, Israel and UAE.
 The Yandex Taxi division also operates Yandex Eda, a food delivery service; Yandex.Lavka, a grocery delivery service; and Yandex.Chef, previously known as Partiya Edy (Russian: "Food Party"), a meal kit service.
 All services are accessible via the Yandex Go mobile app.

 The company is the dominant ridesharing company in the markets in which it operates; it had an 86.3% market share in Uzbekistan in 2023.

 History

 Yandex.Taxi was launched in Moscow, Russia in 2011.

 The service was first introduced as a mobile app for Android and iOS, and a desktop version was launched on 28 June 2012.

 In 2012, Yandex.Taxi started charging a commission on rides booked through its service.

 Tigran Khudaverdyan became CEO of Yandex Taxi in 2015.
 On May 22, 2019, Yandex announced the appointment of Tigran Khudaverdyan to the newly created position of Deputy Chief Executive Officer of Yandex.

 In 2020, Yandex.Taxi was reportedly developing AI-infused proprietary hardware and software for its vehicles that monitors drivers’ attention levels, as well as a facial recognition system that determines the identity of the person behind the wheel.

 In April 2022, Yandex.Taxi was banned in Estonia due to the Russian government's requirement that it share users' personal data with the government.
 Estonia encouraged other EU countries to sanction the company as well.

 In November 2022, Yandex launched shared rides for users from Moscow and St. Petersburg.
 The trip can be shared with a fellow traveler if you select the "Together" option in the Yandex Go application.